ModelEarth/community/farmfresh/ga/README.md

 # Farm Fresh Georgia

-We're using Python in [scraper](../scraper) to pull and merge locations from the national USDA dataset.
+We're using a Python [scraper](../scraper) to pull and merge locations from the national USDA dataset.

 Download with a command.
 8791 rows for US.